exercism/rust/exercises/concept/role-playing-game/.docs/instructions.md

 The `revive` method should check to ensure that the Player is indeed dead (their health has reached 0), and if they are, the method should return a new Player instance with 100 health.
 If the Player's level is 10 or above, they should also be revived with 100 mana.
-If they Player's level is below 10, their mana should be `None`.
+If the Player's level is below 10, their mana should be `None`.
 The `revive` method should preserve the Player's level.

 ```rust
 let dead_player = Player { health: 0, mana: None, level: 2 };